BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 * Externally exposed
 * Managed by AWS or by the customer

 Also **enumerate** and **fingerprint** the cloud infrastructure for used components and third-party software.
-Just like with a web or infra penetration test. **AWS Identity and Access Management (IAM)** can be an interesting source of information
+Just like in a web or infra penetration test. **AWS Identity and Access Management (IAM)** can be an interesting source of information

 <br>

 A few **AWS-specific reconnaissance techniques**:
-* Searching the AWS Marketplace for the target organization as teh accountid may be disclosed
+* Searching the AWS Marketplace for the target organization as the account ID may be disclosed
 * Brute-forcing the account ID via the AWS Sign-In URL: `https://<accountid>.signin.aws.amazon.com`
 * Searching through public snapshots (i.e EBS snapshots) or AMI Images

 <br>

-Regarding the **local filesystem**, other tasks besides the typical, non-cloud checks, are:
+Regarding the **local filesystem**, other tasks besides the usual non-cloud checks are:
 * Discovery of AWS Access Credentials in home directories and application files
 * Verifying access to the **AWS metadata enpoint** at `https://169.254.169.254/` or `http://[fd00:ec2::254]`

 <br>

 **AWS Security Tokens** provide temporary, limited-privilege access directly for AWS IAM users or within AWS services.
-This poses the risk that an attacker could re-use these tokens.
+This poses the risk that an attacker could re-use these tokens

 Credentials can be requested via the **AWS metadata service** (see above), which holds different kinds of information split into different categories.
 The most interesting ones are:
-* **iam/info**, containing informaiton about associated IAM roles
+* **iam/info**, containing information about associated IAM roles
 * **iam/security-credentials/role-name**, containing temporary security credentials associated with the role

 If **Metadata Service Version 2 (IMDSv2)** is used, a token must be crafted.
 This prevents simple SSRF attacks.
 But if a user is compromised, you might be able to request an API token from the metadata service